Google might suspend your Google Ads Account if you don’t have a compliant cookie banner

 No, it was first introduced in 2015 and was updated on May 25, 2018, when the General Data Protection Regulation (GDPR) was enforced.
 Minor changes were made on October 31, 2019.

 As of this latest update, sent out to the biggest agencies in Denmark, Google will ensure compliance by scanning websites that use their Google Ads product.
-If a site is found to have a non-compliant cookie-banner, they will be notified.
+If a site is found to be non-compliant with the EU user consent policy, they will be notified.

-What do I need to do in order to adhere to Google’s EU User Consent Policy?
+What do I need to do in order to comply with Google’s EU user consent policy?

 In short, you need to collect freely given consent in a transparent manner from your visitors or users, in accordance with the requirements in the ePrivacy directive, and in line with how the GDPR defines consent.